Bhocarmo/Bhocarmo/README.md

 - 👋 Hi, I’m @Bhocarmo
 - 👀 I’m interested in coding .
-- 🌱 I’m currently learning JavaScript,node.
+- 🌱 I’m currently learning JavaScript, TypeScript, node, CSS, HTML.
-- 💞️ I’m looking to collaborate on my Home ofice !!
-- 📫 How to reach me ...

 <!---
 Bhocarmo/Bhocarmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.